WVURAIL/dspira/_posts/2026-08-15-Correlation_and_Interferometry.md

 categories: ['Digital Signal Processing']
 order: 8
 permalink: /correlation-and-interferometry/
+meta_description: "Explore convolution, autocorrelation, and cross-correlation.
+Use GNU Radio labs to understand how two horn telescopes form an interferometer."
 ---

 Every measurement a radio telescope makes is a correlation of some kind.
 A